Shruti3006N/Portfolio/README.md

 <br/>

-- 🔭 I’m a rising web developer.
+- 🔭 I’m a full stack developer.
 - 🌱 I’m currently studying from the upGrad Education.
 - 😄 I have made an e- commerce website in WordPress for an interior designer.
 Coding like CSS, PHP, HTML is also used in some part in the making of website.
 - 🤔 I know some frontEnd languages like HTML,CSS, Jvascript